-- For travel insurance for U.S citizens, we are official agents of Travel Guard.
-Contact us to receive a policy quote.
+- Travel insurance is required to participate in a CycleGreece tour.
+For comparative rates see Insure My Trip.
 Cost of coverage depends on various factors including your state or residence, your age, dates of travel.
 Travel insurance is not provided for flights booked using frequent flyer mileage.
 Some policies require booking within 15 days of paying your trip deposit, such as, cancel for any reason or coverage for pre-existing medical conditions.

 Airport Transfer On Arrival

 - Private transfer from Athens Airport to Athens hotel.
 You are met at the arrivals exit by one of our team holding a sign with your name on it.
 We wait for you regardless of how late your plane may arrive.
 No waiting in taxi or bus lines.
 170 euros per transfer for up to 8 persons.

 - If you stay in Athens pre or post tour, we can recommend a hotel and book your room.
 We patronize a range of Athenian hotels in different neighborhoods and different budgets.

 An indicative hotel for the Lesvos Chios self-guided tour is Pyrgos Hotel in Mytilini on Lesvos, located in a classic house of the year 1916.

 We select the accommodations for self-guided tours based on quality, comfort, cleanliness, hospitality, location and charm.
 Most of the hotels on this tour are family owned and operated.